80,000 Hours 80,000 Hours

 Podcast

-• #76 – Tara Kirk Sell on COVID-19 misinformation, who's over and under-performed, and what we can reopen first
+• #76 – Tara Kirk Sell on COVID-19 misinformation, who’s done well and badly, and what we should reopen first

 Podcast